Hike to PJ Lake, Olympic National Park

 Added by Gaby Colletta

-Best from June to November, this hike will bring you to brilliant emerald green lake backdropped by a collage of firs, 30 foot waterfall that flows down a moss-covered ledge, solitude through wildflowers and intricate foliage, and the fine company of deer and other wildlife.
+Best from June to November, this hike will bring you to a brilliant emerald green lake backdropped by a collage of firs.
+It also features a 30-foot waterfall that flows down a moss-covered ledge, wildflowers and intricate foliage, and the fine company of the abundant wildlife.
 The highest elevation you'll reach is 5200 feet.

 A short and scenic trail of tranquility that leads to the secluded Lake PJ, hidden on Hurricane Ridge.
 Nothing but nature stirs here.
 The trail, while well-traveled, is far quieter than others in the surrounding area of Olympic.
 You might see one other hiker.
 It is lined with wildflowers and in the late summer, huckleberries.
 The path is short but steep, dropping 600 feet in the first .6 miles and then climbing 300 feet to the lake.
 It opens to a beautiful stillness that makes you feel like you're worlds away from everything else.